AustinTSchaffer/PyPI-Dependency-Graph/Readme.md

   - Have a process for parsing that info from .gz filenames.
   - Issue being related to the parsing script not handling `.egg` files.
 - Missing an automatic feedback mechanism for newly discovered package names.
 Currently running a SQL script manually, then rerunning the process.
-- Package names on PyPI are case-insensitive.
-Currently the database is case-sensitive.
-Currently have about 47 packages which are duplicates.
 - Try to create a pypi package loop.
   - A depends on B
   - B depends on A